Preparing For A Season of Temporary and Part-time Hiring

 The best practice for protecting your business and preventing worker risks when hiring is by running background checks on all employees, no matter how long their employment will be.
 Employers will ensure their reputation of a safe, secure work environment if they have screened qualified employees.
 Background checks are a must-do final step to ensure smart hiring and protect employers from possible legal risk.

 For detailed questions about employee screening, let MyHRScreens help.
-Contact klewis@myhrscreens.com today to ask questions or set up an appointment.
+Contact klewis@myhrscreens.com today to ask questions or an appointment below.